top of page

 Specialist Experience

-• Pre-Stage Training Officer – Mountain Rescue Search Dog England (Elected 2025)
+• Mountain Rescue Search Dog England - Pre-Stage Training Officer (Elected 2025)

-• Natural Way Sheepdog Training – Beginner to Advanced (3 years)
+• Natural Way Sheepdog Training – Beginner to Advanced (3 years) (Completed)

-• Instructor/Demonstrator – Natural Way Sheepdog Training (Ongoing)
+• Natural Way Sheepdog Training - Instructor/Demonstrator (Ongoing)

 • Work-Based Placement – HMSO Prison Detection Dogs (6 months)